Airsaid/sample-gradle-plugin/README.md

 - **app**: the demo app.
 - **sample-api**: common api for both library and plugin.
 - **sample-core**: the core library.
-It supports the basic action processor and extension.
+Support for core APIs such as the base action processor.
-- **sample-extension**: based on the core.
-It helps us implements all the extensions, such as components and functions.
+- **sample-extension**: the extension library.
+Based on the core library, it provides all kinds of extended functions.
-- **sample-plugin**: this Gradle Plugin helps us collect all the sample, testcases, extensions.
+- **sample-plugin**: GradlePlugin for collecting annotation information at compile time and modifying bytecode files.

 # License

 ```
 Copyright 2022 Airsaid. https://github.com/airsaid